Ho1Ai/in/readme.md

 3. Use next command: `sudo cp ./in /usr/local/bin/`.
 This command will copy in text editor to `/usr/local/bin/`, so you don't need to use `./in <filename>` instead of `in <filename>`
 4. (*optional*) You can also copy `in-mh`.
 Then use next command: `sudo cp ./in-mh /usr/local/bin/`.
 It is needed to get more info about command (mh means more help, so it is the reason why it is called like that).

+## Some info about these strange files (like 'asdf' or smth like this)
+I was testing some stuff in these files, so now they stood just for tests, no more.
+I am too lazy to delete 'em or something, so I write this stuff here